 If you aren't familiar with Intrinio, this article will get you started.
 You will need to create an account which will give you access to the API keys you need to enter to use the Excel add-in and API.
 In order for the API to work, you will also need to subscribe to the US & Global Economic Data Feed.
 Follow the Excel tutorial or the API tutorial if you have never used Intrinio before.

 Once you are up and running in Excel, you will be familiar with this syntax:

 In that formula, you put a stock ticker, "AAPL," with a data tag, "last_price," to pull the real time stock price for that stock.
 To pull the most recent economic data, you replace the ticker with the tag for an economic index and the item with a tag describing how you want to see the data.

 In this case, I am using the tag PAYEMS, which represents non-farm payrolls, and the item "level", which tells me the most recent level, or amount, of that tag.
 I need to include a "$" in front of my item to denote that this is an economic index, not a stock.
-You can look up economic indexes here.
+You can look up economic indexes in our documentation.